Version as of 25 January 2021

 Qubit uses web beacons alone or in conjunction with cookies to compile information about Visitors’ usage of Sites and interaction with emails from Qubit. web beacons are clear electronic images that can recognize certain types of information on your computer, such as cookies, when you viewed a particular Site tied to the web beacon.
 For example, Qubit may place web beacons in marketing emails that notify Qubit when you click on a link in the email that directs you to one of Sites.
 Qubit uses web beacons to operate and improve its Sites and email communications.

-When you visit Sites, Qubit collects your Internet Protocol (“IP”) addresses to track and aggregate non-personal information.
+When you visit Sites, Qubit collects your Internet Protocol (“IP”) addresses to track and aggregate non-personal data.
 For example, Qubit uses IP addresses to monitor the regions from which Visitors navigate Sites.

 Social Media Features